 There can be two.

-One is that you want to live your life to the fullest—you want to do something worthwhile—you wanna make a name of yourself or anything that you feel is worth it.
-The other can be doing what the majority of people do—living life just for the heck of it—killing and abusing time—ultimately becoming dead from the inside, like a rotten coffin carrying your sorry and miserable soul.
+One is that you want to live your life to the fullest—you want to do something worthwhile, you wanna make a name of yourself, or anything that you feel is worth it.
+The other can be doing what the majority of people do—living life just for the heck of it, killing and abusing time, ultimately becoming dead from the inside, like a rotten coffin carrying your own sorry and miserable soul.

 Until this starts coming from within you, nothing is gonna change in your life.
 And no one else can make this magically appear in you.
 It’s your life, you are gonna decide whether you want to do something or not.
 Once this thought “I wanna do something meaningful in life” grabs your attention, your intelligence will automatically start looking for solutions and you will start getting answers.

-All the external motivation and pressure has a limit, but the inspiration that comes from within has no limit—it’s boundaryless and limitless.
+All the external motivation and pressure and tips and tricks have a limit, but the inspiration that comes from within has no limit—it’s boundaryless and limitless.
 The goal of this blog isn’t to motivate you for some time, it’s to make you find that inspiration from within which lasts forever.
 The simplest explanation of inspiration can be just saying this one line to yourself, “I wanna do something great in life”.

 If one doesn’t have any inspiration of any kind within himself—doesn’t want to do anything worthwhile in his life—doesn’t want to do anything good for anyone, even himself—then such a person is bound to walk on the wrong path sooner than later.

 The wrong track is the track of running after and getting addicted to meaningless and hollow pleasures.
 The temporary pleasures that later on become permanent pains in life.